 Introduction

 The worldwide decline of biodiversity leads to losses of a broad array of ecosystem services, such as pollination in agricultural landscapes and recreational and cultural benefits (Nelson et al. 2009, Cardinale et al. 2012, Garibaldi et al. 2013).
 The European strategy and the Convention on Biological Diversity (CBD) aim to halt biodiversity loss by 2010-2020 (Balmford et al. 2005, European Commission 2011).
 Accomplishing this objective requires both continuous assessments of biodiversity status and ecological understanding of species vulnerability in relation to their environmental drivers.
 The threat status is currently assessed by the IUCN Red List methodology with increasingly reliable data from national to continental scales (IUCN 2005, Rodrigues et al. 2006, Keith et al. 2013).
 Data on insects are still limited however, despite signals that insects are particularly sensitive to environmental change (Thomas et al. 2004, Settele et al. 2008, Rasmont et al. 2015).
-Butterflies form the exception; their biology is comparatively well studied over a wide range of species and their conservation status is primarily based on population trends and distribution changes derived from decades of systematic monitoring (Van Swaay et al. 2008, 2010, 2011).
+Butterflies form the exception as their biology is comparatively well studied over a wide range of species and their conservation status is primarily based on population trends and distribution changes derived from decades of systematic monitoring (Van Swaay et al. 2008, 2010, 2011).
 At present, 37 butterfly species are listed as threatened on the Red List in Europe (9%), but national trends in abundance indicate alarming declines in many species; e.g., 48% in the Netherlands since 1992 and 76% in UK since 1976 (Fox et al. 2015, Van Swaay et al. 2016).
 Moreover, predictive scenarios of increased economic development and climate change suggest that as much as 78% of European butterfly species may lose >50% of the climatic niche area by 2080 (Settele et al. 2008).
 However, the ecological understanding of species vulnerability in relation to environmental change remains far from adequate.
-The growing recognition that the persistence of butterfly populations strongly depends on species’ intrinsic life-history characteristics to cope with environmental change, provides the opportunity to derive an mechanistic understanding of the observed population and distribution trends (e.g., Roy et al. 2001, Matilla et al. 2008, Diamond et al. 2011, Newbold et al. 2012, Nieto‐Sánchez et al. 2015, De Palma et al. 2015, Eskildsen et al. 2015).
+The growing recognition that the persistence of butterfly populations strongly depends on species’ intrinsic life-history characteristics to cope with environmental change, provides the opportunity to derive a mechanistic understanding of the observed population and distribution trends (e.g., Roy et al. 2001, Matilla et al. 2008, Diamond et al. 2011, Newbold et al. 2012, Nieto‐Sánchez et al. 2015, De Palma et al. 2015, Eskildsen et al. 2015).

 Morpho-physio-phenological and behavioural traits impact fitness via their effects on growth, reproduction and survival (Violle et al. 2007).
 A set of life-history traits within a species is therefore most likely to be the outcome of long-term environmental selection of fitness and performance qualities for a population to persist (limited by the available phylogenetic space of individual species).
 Consequently, environmental gradients are often indicative for the composition of life-history traits (Carnicer et al. 2013, Leingärtner et al. 2014).
 Trait-continua in many taxa range from specialized to more generalist species and/or from slow to fast life-styles, and are often the result of growth vs. survival trade-offs that impact performance (Blackburn 1991, Wright et al. 2004, DeVictor et al. 2007, Bielby et al. 2007, Sæther et al. 2011, Janz and Nylin 2008).
-Previous studies suggest that environmental changes are likely to filter out Lepidoptera species that display a narrow niche breadth (food and habitat), slow development and sedentary behaviour (e.g., Matilla et al. 2006, 2011, Warren et al. 2001, Bartanova et al. 2014, WallisDeVries 2014).
-Conversely, butterfly species equipped with a set of adaptive traits, including high dispersal capacity, multiple generations per year and broad trophic as well as thermal niches, have the potential to expand their range and initiate adaptive radiations (e.g., Börschig et al. 2013, Ohlemüller et al. 2008).
+Previous studies suggest that environmental changes are likely to filter out Lepidoptera species that display a narrow niche breadth (food and habitat), slow development and sedentary behaviour (e.g., Matilla et al. 2006, 2011, Warren et al. 2001, Bartonova et al. 2014, WallisDeVries 2014).
+Conversely, butterfly species equipped with a set of adaptive traits, including high dispersal capacity, multiple generations per year, broad trophic as well as thermal niches, have the potential to expand their range and initiate adaptive radiations (e.g., Börschig et al. 2013, Ohlemüller et al. 2008).